sayedhfatimi/the-contemplative-path-posts/2025-09-19-investing-vs-trading-two-paths-through-the-market/post.md

 - **Position trading** requires conviction and macro awareness.

-The question is not “Which is best?” but “Which fits me?”
+The question is not "Which is best?" but "Which fits me?"
 Your lifestyle, stress tolerance, and schedule matter more than the strategy itself.
 A trader with a full-time job cannot realistically scalp.
 A retiree with patience might thrive as a swing or position trader.

-Ultimately, consistency comes not from choosing the “perfect” timeframe, but from choosing one aligned with who you are.
+Ultimately, consistency comes not from choosing the "perfect" timeframe, but from choosing one aligned with who you are.

-# Ranges: The Trader’s Home Ground
+# Ranges: The Trader's Home Ground

 One of the most overlooked truths in trading is this: markets spend most of their time moving sideways, not vertically.
 Expansions — those dramatic surges and collapses that dominate headlines — are the exception, not the rule.
 The rule is the range.